Neone-character-creator/app-generator/README.md

 When defined with an object, the object must have the following properties:
 * type - The name of the type of the property.
+* default - The initial value of the property instead of the default.

 It also may optionally have the following properties.
 * derivedFrom - An array of expressions used to calculate this property value.
 When set, this value cannot be directly modified, it is only calculated